How to say it

 Arabic Muḥammad, 'praised, praiseworthy.'
 The Prophet Muhammad (c.
 570-632) is the founder of Islam; his name is the most common given name in the world, with hundreds of millions of bearers across Muslim communities.

 Muhammad comes from the Arabic Muḥammad ('praised, praiseworthy').
 The Prophet Muhammad (c.
-570-632), founder of Islam and recipient of the Qur'an, makes the name the most-given masculine name in the world — hundreds of millions of bearers across Muslim communities, with the name often given as the first or middle name of male children in traditional families.
+570-632), founder of Islam and recipient of the Qur'an, makes the name the most-given masculine name in the world, hundreds of millions of bearers across Muslim communities, with the name often given as the first or middle name of male children in traditional families.
 The name has many spelling variants in English: Muhammad, Mohammed, Muhammed, Mohamad.
 Muhammad Ali (Cassius Marcellus Clay Jr., 1942-2016) brought the name decisive English-language anchor through boxing and his stand against the Vietnam War.
 The English-speaking US has used Muhammad in earnest since the 1970s.
 Common shorts: Mo, Hamid.

 peaked at #239 in 2025, currently #239 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Muhammad is the standard English transliteration; Mohammed, Mohamad, and Muhammed all also circulate.
 The Arabic is the same name in all cases.